Skip to content

 • Got great images but less of a female-centric slant?
 Consider Instagram instead.

-• Tumblr – demographics skew heavily under thirty-five and even under twenty-five.
+† Tumblr – demographics skew heavily under thirty-five and even under twenty-five.
 Got a video game?
 An indie film?
-Go to Tumblr.
+Go to Tumblr, but recognize that it is a lot more niche and fandom-centric.

 • Snapchat – demographics skew toward teens and tweens?
 Consider this fast-moving site for everything from soft drinks to acne cream to fashion.

-• YouTube – longer form video content is a great way to get a message across.
+† YouTube – longer form video content is a great way to get a message across.

 • TikTok – 100% content-centric.
-Show this slice of the world what you’re made of.
+Show this slice of the world what you are made of.
+This is for short-form video content and it is very algorithmically-driven, so you had better tag your stuff extremely well.

 Backlinking is where you get others to add your site link to their own websites.
-Back-links help a great deal as Google gives them weight when determining your site’s importance.
+Back-links help a great deal as Google gives them weight when determining the importance and influence of your site.
 And that is directly linked to search placement.
-You always do better when more trusted sites link back to you.
-Don’t get spammers to link to you.

 Blogs

 For your blog, you can add a blogroll of other sites you admire.
 Just as importantly, post comments on those sites.
 This provides value to those other people, so they are more likely to spontaneously wish to link back to you.
-In addition, don’t leave it all to happenstance.
-Put a link on your site and approach the webmaster of that site and politely ask for a back link.

 Some people are happy to oblige.
 Others are not, so remove their links from your site after a reasonable amount of time.
 Some may simply think about it, so give them a little time.

 And be reasonable, but also be reasonable with yourself.
-If you’re not getting link backs, try to figure out why.
+If you are not getting link backs, try to figure out why.
 Are your requests too aggressive?
 Or do you ask people with wholly unrelated sites?
-Do you, perhaps, have no content (or no meaningful content) for them to associate with?
-Look at your site with a critical eye before throwing in the towel.

-Offline Marketing and Optimization
+Truly Offline Marketing and Optimization

-Offline marketing and optimization means going back to techniques used before – shudder – there even was an Internet.
+Offline marketing and optimization can mean going back to techniques used before – shudder – there even was an Internet.
 Before computers even existed.

-Depending upon your budget and your site’s overall purpose, offline marketing can range from something as simple as business cards or baseball caps or tee shirts with the site’s logo to a 30-second spot during the Super Bowl.
-It can even be completely free.
-After all, any time you mention your site to someone else, didn’t you just market it?
+Depending upon your budget and your site’s overall purpose, offline marketing can range from something as simple as business cards or baseball caps or tee shirts with the site logo to a 30-second spot during the Super Bowl.

 Look, sitting back and waiting for your site to take off will almost never work.
 You need to market it, particularly in the beginning.
 Get your name out there!